harfang3d/dogfight-sandbox-hg2/README.md

 3. Replay:
 ![Recorder](screenshots/recorder_03.png)
-* Selected the user and record you want to replay.
+* Select the user and record you want to replay.
 * Press `Start play`
   The items are created.
 You can pause the replay, and move the Timeline cursor.
 ![Recorder](screenshots/recorder_04.png)